 Unlike other tiers, the tier 4 data center features a completely isolated and independent system that helps create a redundant capacity component and distribution path.

-Due to this, any kind of disruption, including physical, doesn’t affect the business operation in tier 4 data centers.
+This ensures that any kind of disruption, including physical, doesn’t affect the business operation in the tier 4 data centers.
 Moreover, the equipment is designed with fault tolerance and ensures 24/7 cooling to keep the servers running around the clock.

 How Data Centers Operate